 - to identify and plan for any children who may need extra Early Years provision

 - to help send information to the school your child will be going to; to make sure they have a smooth transition from pre-school to school

 - to identify any children with severe and complex special educational needs who may need an Education, Health and Care Plan or extra support when they start school

 Who may be involved in discussions?

-The forum is chaired by a Statutory Process and 0-5 manager from Worcestershire County Council's SEND Services team.
+The forum is chaired by a Team Manager from Worcestershire Children First SEND Services.
 The following professionals either attend or send in feedback for the forum: